datanav/docs/overview.rst

 ::

-  docker run -it --rm -v $PWD:/sesam/conf -v /sesam/data:/sesam/data -v /sesam/logs:/sesam/logs -p 9042:9042 --name sesam-node sesam/sesam-node
+  docker run -it --rm -v $PWD:/sesam/conf -v /sesam/data:/sesam/data -v /sesam/logs:/sesam/logs -p 9042:9042 --name sesam-node sesam/sesam-node start

 The Sesam Node will reload the ``nodeconfig.json`` file at regular intervals, so any edits you make to it will be picked up automatically.
 The pipes defined in the configuration will pump at regular intervals, so edits to ``customers.json`` and ``orders.json`` will also be reflected in the datasets.
 Try editing any of the files and see what happens.